 So now you know how to quit your job and, perhaps more importantly, how to go about it the right way, it’s time to look to the future.
 If you have or are about to set up your own business, there are still a few things you’ll need to take into account.

-We’ve already mentioned resources like our fantastic “Freelancing on the side” and “How to write a business plan” guides, but don’t forget to check out our “Sole trader, limited company, or umbrella company” article if you’re looking for some guidance on the best business structure for your new venture.
+Don’t forget to check out our “Sole trader, limited company, or umbrella company” article if you’re looking for some guidance on the best business structure for your new venture.

 Our articles also cover topics such as how much to charge your clients, everything you need to consider before you go self-employed, and our top tips on how to get the most out of being self-employed.